o1298098/remote-play/README.md

 ### Deployment Steps

 1. **Adjust the configuration** in the `docker-compose.yml` file:
-   - Update `WebRTC__PublicIp` with your server's public IP address
    - Modify the `lan` network settings to match your network interface (replace `eth0` with your actual network interface)
    - Update subnet and gateway if needed
-   - (Optional) Set TURN server credentials and JWT secret for production use
+   - (Optional) Set JWT secret for production use
+   - **Note**: WebRTC and TURN server settings can be configured in the web interface after deployment (Settings → WebRTC Settings / TURN Server Settings)

 2. **Start the services**:
    ```bash